Internal Linking for SEO – Beginners Guide

 - It calculates the Cosine Similarity between specific sentences.

-If Article A talks about “brewing temperatures” and Article B is about “coffee extraction,” LinkBoss knows they are related even if they don’t share the same keywords.
+If Article A talks about “brewing temperatures” and Article B is about “coffee extraction,” LinkBoss knows they are related even if they do not share the same keywords.

 The Verdict: Manual linking is fine for a 10-page site.
-For a 1,000-page site, manual linking is suicide.
+For a 1,000-page site, manual linking is impossible to sustain.
 It is impossible to remember every article you have ever written.
 You need semantic automation to uncover the connections you forgot existed.

 Strategy 1: The “Orphan Hunter” Campaign